How to use OpenSSH

 Installing OpenSSH Client

 The terminal can run the OpenSSH client application ssh.
-Along with ssh, the OpenSSH client package includes scp and sftp.
+The OpenSSH client package includes scp and sftp.

 on Linux